cloudflare/pingora/docs/user_guide/start_stop.md

-# Starting and stoping Pingora server
+# Starting and stopping Pingora server

 A pingora server is a regular unprivileged multithreaded process.